itsalexi/CSCI-22-Final-Project/README.md

 ![Webp net-resizeimage](https://github.com/user-attachments/assets/87ce31eb-976c-43e8-b1cf-ce9d26fde328)

-## Overview
+## **Overview**

-#### Welcome to the Garden of Eden\!
+Welcome to the Garden of Eden\!
 This manual will guide you through all the game mechanics, controls, and systems to help you get started.

 - Garden of Eden is a multiplayer open-ended farming sandbox game where you team up with friends to cultivate a shared world.
-Till the soil, plant diverse crops, and build your dream farm together, with endless opportunities for growth, trade and creation!
+Till the soil, plant diverse crops, and build your dream farm together, with endless opportunities for growth, trade and creation\!
 ---

-## Controls
+## **Controls**

 ### Movement

 - **WASD**: Movement Keys
 - **Mouse Wheel**: Cycle through hotbar items

 ### Inventory & Crafting